hokageCV/hokageCV.github.io/src/content/blogs/2023/deploy-in-railway.md

 publishedDate: 2023-04-25
 description: steps to follow to deploy in railway.app
 draft: false
-tags: ["deploy", "backend"]
+tags: ['deploy', 'backend']
 ---

 To share our app with others, we need to deploy it.
-There are many ways to deploy our app, but one of the easiest services I hasdfsdve found is [Railway](https://railway.app/).
+There are many ways to deploy our app, but one of the easiest services I have found is [Railway](https://railway.app/).

 ### Here is a quick guide to deploy your app in Railway.
 - Go to dashboard